 This exciting and ambitious project will create an arts and sculpture trail between the coastline at Hengistbury Head, along the river Stour, up to Kinson.

-The trail will reveal Bournemouth's beautiful hidden landscapes.
-Visitors and residents will encounter unexpected wildlife such as the otter, brown hare and barn owl and discover places of local interest such as Iford, Holdenhurst, Throop Mill, Muscliff and beyond.
+Visitors will encounter unexpected wildlife such as the otter, brown hare and barn owl and discover places of interest such as Iford, Holdenhurst, Throop Mill, Muscliff and beyond.